 In 2003 the Highlands and Islands Enterprise proposed to construct the infrastructure which would allow wave energy devices to be tested under working conditions.
 The purpose of the project was to allow the generating capacity of wave devices to be verified, in order that further investment could be obtained for establishing the technology on other offshore sites.
-Three main drivers governed the design of the project; firstly the facility had to function satisfactorily for the purpose for which it was designed, secondly, it had to be constructed to a pre-defined budget and thirdly it had to minimise adverse impacts on the existing environment.

 After a site selection study, Billia Croo was identified as the most suitable location for the test site.
 This site is an area with one of the highest wave energy potentials in Europe with an average significant wave height of 2 – 3 metres, reaching extremes of up to 17m.
 The site has a total of six berths; five cabled test berths in up to 70m water depth (four at 50m, one deeper), located approximately 2km offshore and 0.5km apart and one nearshore berth situated closer to the substation for shallow water projects.